 I am a firm believer that you get from your body what you put in.
 So by using the purest organic ingredients on your skin and eating a healthy, balanced and organic diet, you can be sure that you’ll get nothing but good things back.

-I hope you enjoy this guide and that it helps you on your organic journey towards a healthier, more vibrant you.
+I hope you enjoy my healthy living tips and that it helps you on your organic journey towards a healthier, more vibrant you.

 Charlotte Vøhtz x